 2. Smile, always

 This tip is rather simple – but often overlooked.
 The rule of engagement states that a big, warm smile is one of the most effective ways to leave an impression.
-Not only does it reflect your energy, attitude and self confidence, but it also radiates a fun and positive vibe.
+Not only does it reflect your energy, attitude, and self-confidence, but it also radiates fun and positive vibe.
 Be wary though, as our brain easily distinguishes a fake smile from a real one.
 Just be authentic and you’re good to go!